• Skip to main content

 You'll probably also need to fill some holes in your wall, which you can do with some spackling.

-Replacing an RV Dinette with a Table and Chairs
+Replace an RV Dining Booth with a Table and Chairs

 Replacing the dining booth with a traditional table and chairs makes a camper or motorhome feel less like a vehicle and more like a house.